Arturo Sandoval: Awards and honors

 Sandoval's score for a film about his life won an Emmy Award.
 His compositions and performances can be heard on The Mambo Kings, which was nominated for a Grammy Award in 1992 for Best Instrumental Composition Written for a Motion Picture or for Television.

 His song "A Mis Abuelos" (To My Grandparents) received Grammy Award nominations for Best Instrumental Composition and Best Arrangement.
 This composition appeared on his Grammy-winning album Danzon.

 On November 20, 2013, President Barack Obama presented Sandoval with the Presidential Medal of Freedom.

 Sandoval was a 2024 recipient of the Kennedy Center Honors.

 Other work

 In 2015, Arturo Sandoval joined the 14th annual Independent Music Awards judging panel to assist independent musicians' careers.
 He was also a judge for the 10th, 12th and 13th Independent Music Awards.

-Sandoval did the trumpet solo in a 2018 music video of the Leonid and Friends cover of Chicago's "Street Player."
+Sandoval played the trumpet solo in a 2018 music video of the Leonid and Friends cover of Chicago's "Street Player".